 “Dashboard” map

-A dashboard map is a diagram that helps you to organize information and navigate it.
+A dashboard map is a diagram that helps you organize and navigate information.
 You might create a dashboard map to give you quick access to projects, useful websites, resources inside your organization, or reference information.
 You can also add frequently used checklists to your dashboard maps for quick reference.
 Dashboard maps may be personal to you or shared with others if you all need the same information.

 It is important that things are organized so that you can find them in a couple of clicks.
 It’s also important that they stay up to date.
 If you create and use dashboard maps, update them regularly to remove stale information and add new information.

 Productivity experts tell us that multi-tasking and context switching are expensive.
 We should focus on one thing at a time to maximize productivity.
 But the real world is not conveniently arranged like that.
-Sometimes we cannot avoid dealing with multiple issues at the same time.
+Sometimes, we cannot avoid dealing with multiple issues at the same time.
 Being better at multitasking is an alternative approach.

 Creating dashboard maps that help you to quickly re-engage with a complicated situation is an excellent way to use mind mapping software.
 You can afford to switch context for a while and feel confident about picking it up again by reviewing your map.